tpaidi/SER598-build-tools-website/content/docs/opinion/opinion.md

 # Webpack

 - Webpack has good documentation and is very popular.
-I have two contrasting metrics below to show this.
+We have two contrasting metrics below to show this.
   - [Metric 1 - webpack](https://github.com/webpack/webpack) (64.8k stars at the time of writing this document)
   - [Metric 1 - esbuild](https://github.com/evanw/esbuild) (38.2k stars at the time of writing this)

   - [Metric 2](https://npmtrends.com/esbuild-vs-parcel-vs-rollup-vs-vite-vs-webpack).
-I have an npmtrends link here to show download statistics.
+We have an npmtrends link here to show download statistics.

 - An observation from the above